Haervwe/MicroKnight-Concept/README.md

 # MicroKnight

-First incrusion in Unreal Engine, a simple, geometrical, low poly, hack and slash game from scratch
+First incrusion in Unreal Engine, a simple, geometrical, low poly, hack and slash game made from scratch

 Assets:

 MainCharacter and animations for moving dashin and attaking

 Basic Enemy and animations for moving and attaking

 Implemented mechanics: